lachstr/lachstr.github.io/_posts/2021-08-24-pentomino-solver.md

 The Java program outputs character arrays to represent the pentomino board.

-To generate the colourful animations above I used a few python packages, those interested in seeing how I did that can do so [here](https://github.com/lachstr/pentominoAnimator/blob/main/notebook.ipynb).
+To generate the colourful animations above some python was used, those interested in the code can view so [here](https://github.com/lachstr/pentominoAnimator/blob/main/notebook.ipynb).